Environment & Camera Set Up For Best Facial Recognition and Video Analytics Results

 Attracting people's attention

 The main challenge capturing faces in a crowd is that people tend to walk by quite fast.
-This can cause motion blur affecting recognition performance.
-Ideally, we want the person to stand still and look at the eye-level camera without asking them to do so.
+This can cause motion blur affecting facial recognition performance.
+Ideally, we want the person to slow down or stand still and look at the eye-level camera without asking them to do so.
 So, we need to find a way to grab and maintain their attention.
 One method is to take advantage of turnstiles, gates and ticket barriers.
 For example, commuters slow down to validate tickets.
 Passengers may look at a card reader/slot, so a camera placed appropriately in the card reader provides for great face capture.
 Alternatively, for example, two 5 MP CCTV cameras could cover, say, 12 laneways.
 After the ticketing barrier, there is often a set of information screens that encourage commuters to look up and check the timetable.
-This is also a good spot to place face recognition cameras.
+This is also a good spot to place facial recognition cameras.
 Note that people tend to stand still and look in one direction for some time when they are reading an information screen.

-Point of sales face recognition
+Point of sales facial recognition

-Low ceilings with halogen spotlights can reduce effective face recognition.
+Low ceilings with halogen spotlights can reduce effective facial recognition.
 Difficult situations may occur in carparks because of the low ceilings and the sparse sodium and fluorescent lighting.
 Some problems may be addressed by using additional lighting, adding diffusers to the lights, or positioning the camera carefully.

 Additional Notes On-Camera Location and Setup